 David Albert Jones is Director of the Anscombe Bioethics Centre, Oxford; he was appointed in 2010.
-He is also a Research Fellow at Blackfriars Hall, Oxford University and a Research Fellow at St Mary's University, Twickenham.
+He is also a Research Fellow at Blackfriars Hall, Oxford University and Professor of Bioethics at St Mary's University, Twickenham.
 Professor Jones read Natural Sciences and Philosophy at Cambridge (1984-1987), and Theology at Oxford (1992-2000).
 In 2002 he was appointed Senior Lecturer at St Mary's University, Twickenham where he helped establish an MA in Bioethics.
 Subsequently, he was appointed Professor in Bioethics and co-founded the Centre for Bioethics and Emerging Technologies.
 Professor Jones's doctorate was published as Approaching the End: a theological exploration of death and dying (Oxford University Press, 2007).
 His previous book The Soul of the Embryo: An enquiry into the status of the human embryo in the Christian tradition (Continuum, 2004) was short-listed for the Michael Ramsey Prize.

 Selected publications (not mentioned above)